Telcos want to stop site-blocking, but govt steps in

 Llewellyn said in the immediate aftermath of the Christchurch attacks, there was "far too much "click first and think later'."

-Now, however, with the Chief Censor confirming the gunman's clip and manifesto is banned, and people having time to reflect, mainstream New Zealanders were no longer seeking out the content.
+Now, however, with the Chief Censor confirming the gunman's clip and manifesto is banned (meaning major fines or even jail are in the offing for those who view or share it), and people having time to reflect, mainstream New Zealanders were no longer seeking out the content.

 2degrees spokesman Mat Bolland said his company continued to site-block so had not been contacted by the government.
 As things stand, it plans to unblock next week.